microsoft/AirSim/README.md

 ### Documentation

-View our [detailed documentation](https://microsoft.github.io/AirSim/) on all aspects of AirSim.
+View our [detailed documentation](https://microsoft.github.io/AirSim/) on all aspects of Colosseum.

 ### Manual drive